 Updated June, 2021 - Information security professionals are in high demand — job opportunities and salaries are on the rise as organizations seek top talent to help defend cloud-based networks, improve application security, and develop innovative threat-reduction strategies.

-The caveat is, field experience isn’t enough; companies want candidates whose qualifications include both on-the-job training and industry-leading certifications.
-One of the most in demand is the CEH certification.
+The caveat is that field experience isn’t enough; companies want candidates whose qualifications include on-the-job training and industry-leading certifications.
+One of the most in-demand is the CEH certification.

 What Is CEH Certification?

 The certified ethical hacker (CEH) certification is a vendor-neutral IT qualification offered by the EC Council.
 It focuses on leveraging “black hat” hacker techniques and methodologies to help “white hat” IT professionals defend corporate networks and counter emerging attacks.

 In addition to learning advanced penetration testing techniques, students taking the CEH course get to go hands-on with popular hacking tools and real-world scenarios.
 Participants also gain a broader knowledge of IT risk factors across internal networks, cloud-based systems, and emerging IoT networks.